|

 thrives.

-Syrah might turn out
+Syrah is turning out

 to be a variety suited to Washington, though many current efforts are priced as high as top Rhone